-Yukihiro Ito 0 Jan.
+1 Yukihiro Ito 0 (Career summary) Nov.
+1978 Joined The Sanwa Bank, Limited Jan.
 2006 Executive Officer at MUFJ Bank, Ltd. Jun.
 2006 Managing Director at MU Frontier Servicer Co., Ltd. Jun.
-2009 Audit & Supervisory Board Member at Nippon Steel Nisshin Co., Ltd. Oct.
-2012 Audit & Supervisory Board Member at Nisshin Steel Holdings Co., Ltd. (currently Nippon Steel Nisshin Co., Ltd.) Jun.
-2019 Outside Director of the Company (to the present) Furthermore, the relationship between the Company and MUFJ Bank includes capital Yukihiro Ito is a former Executive Officer at MUFJ Bank, Ltd. He has been nominated for his objectivity and neutrality related to management.
+2009 Outside Audit & Supervisory Board Member at Nippon Steel Nisshin Co., Ltd. Oct.
+2012 Outside Audit & Supervisory Board Member at Nisshin Steel Holdings Co., Ltd. Jun.
+2019 Director of the Company (to the present) Furthermore, the relationship between the Company and MUFJ Bank includes capital loans and other transactions.
+Yukihiro Ito is a former Executive Officer at MUFJ Bank, Ltd. He has been nominated for his objectivity and neutrality related to management.
 Mr. Ito formerly worked at MUFJ Bank, with which the Company conducts capital loan transactions but we deem that loans from the bank have no impact on our decision-making.
 There are no special interests between the Company and Mr. Ito, and there is no concern of a conflict of interests with shareholders.
 As such, we nominate Mr. Ito to serve as an independent director.
-MUFJ Bank includes capital loans and other transactions.
+Misao Kikuchi 0 (Career summary) Nov.
+1976 Audit & Supervisory Board Member at Nanyu Trading Co., Ltd. Jun.
+2016 Chairman, Director at Powdertech Co., Ltd. (to the present) Sep.
+2016 President, Director at Nanyu Trading Co., Ltd. (to the present) Oct.
+2016 Chairman, Director at Keiyo Gas Co., Ltd. (to the present) Mar.
+2020 Director at K & O Energy Group Inc. (to the present) Jun.
+2020 Director of the Company (to the present) Misao Kikuchi is Chairman and Director at Keiyo Gas Co., Ltd. Our selection of her reflects a focus on ensuring objectivity and neutrality in relation to management.
+Mrs. Kikuchi is Chairman and Director at Keiyo Gas Co., Ltd., a party with which we have a transactional relationship, but the transaction amounts between the Company and this party during the current fiscal year are minor, representing less than 1% of the net sales of either company.
+Furthermore, the Company conducts transactions similar to the business conducted by this party (land and building sales and rental) but the party's main business is the supply of gas, heat, and electricity.
+Therefore, we are not in a competitive relationship with this party.
+As such, there are no special interests between the Company and Mrs. Kikuchi, and we have determined that she presents no risk of a conflict of interests with general shareholders and have designated her as an independent officer.

-Voluntary Establishment of Committee(s) Corresponding to Nomination Committee or Compensation Committee - Updated Established --- -------------
+Voluntary Establishment of Committee(s) Corresponding to Nomination Committee or Established Compensation Committee

-Committee's Name, Composition, and Designated Status of Chairperson - Updated
+Committee's Name, Composition, and Designated Status of Chairperson